-As a brand which has sufficient online presence, the presence of enough email IDs of past, present, and potential in your database is assumed to be there by default.
+As a brand that has sufficient online presence, the presence of enough email IDs of past, present, and potential in your database is assumed to be there by default.

 And as a smart marketer, you ought to exploit all your resources to their maximum potential.